Naksh-Rathore/opengl-vscode-starter/README.md

 ## Overview

-A simple repo designed to help you get started on GLFW, .
+A simple repo designed to help you get started on OpenGL.
 It uses Visual Studio Code, Windows 11 and x64-based processor.
 The file paths are according to my computer, so I recommend changing them to your own.

 ## Getting Started